 - Are not eating

 - Have fever, trouble breathing or a color change

 - Cry without tears or have significantly fewer wet diapers

 It’s important to know that for children older than 2 months, a fever by itself is not an indication to take a child to the ER.
-Fever is a common symptom during the winter season and usually associated the flu.
-If your child has a fever and responds to acetaminophen or ibuprofen, that’s an indication the child does not need to go to the ER.
+Fever is a common symptom during the winter season and usually associated with the flu.
+If your child has a fever and responds to acetaminophen or ibuprofen, that’s an indication that the child does not need to go to the ER.

 Parents can help reduce exposure to flu and other illnesses by limiting the number of family members who accompany a sick child to the ER.
 Healthy children and relatives should remain at home.

 If my child has the flu, when should I call the doctor?